Families and Children

-At every age, the foundation of Religious Education is the co-creation of a classroom community that reflects Unitarian Universalist values:
+At every age, the foundation of Religious Exploration is the co-creation of a community that reflects Unitarian Universalist values:

 The great end in religious instruction, is not to stamp our minds upon the young, but to stir up their own; not to make them see with our eyes, but to look inquiringly and steadily with their own; not to give them a definite amount of knowledge, but to inspire a fervent love of truth; not to form an outward regularity, but to touch inward springs; not to bind them by ineradicable prejudices to our particular sect or peculiar notions, but to prepare them for impartial, conscientious judging of whatever subjects may be offered to their decision; not to burden memory, but to quicken and strengthen the power of thought. ~~William Ellery Channing